 Additional niche Channel sites, including Energy Stock Channel, Metals Channel, and Canada Stock Channel were launched.

-In early 2012, we launched Portfolio Channel, a subscription website providing users with a variety of model portfolios and investment newsletters administered by our expert partners.
+In early 2012, we launched Portfolio Channel, a subscription website providing users with a variety of self-directed-investor-focused subscriptions.

-In October of 2012, we launched Preferred Stock Channel, features pages profiling each preferred stock, as well as a screener to help investors find preferred stocks.
+In October of 2012, we launched Preferred Stock Channel, featuring pages profiling each preferred stock, as well as a screener to help investors find preferred stocks.